ansys/scade-design-rules/doc/source/rules/traceability/all_in_eq_set.rst

 Description
 -----------
-The elements, except actions, assertions and control blocks, shall belong to at least one equation set, except following use case:
+The elements, except actions, assertions, and control blocks, shall belong to at least one equation set, except following use case:

 * The element is text: textual diagram, textual scope

 Rationale
 ---------
-This ensures the completeness of the traceability matrices once the CEs, e.g. equation sets, are exported through SCADE ALM Gateway.
-Indeed, the listed elements are not CEs and thus, must belong to an equation set.
+This ensures the completeness of the traceability matrices once the Contribution Elements (CE), for example equation sets, are exported through SCADE ALM Gateway.
+Indeed, the listed elements are not CE and thus, must belong to an equation set.

 Verification
 ------------
-The rule registers to the listed elements (equations, branches, states and transitions), and raises a violation when the following conditions are satisfied:
+The rule registers to the listed elements (equations, branches, states, and transitions), and raises a violation when the following conditions are satisfied:

 * The element has a graphical representation